Pago Pago, American Samoa: Whaling, trade, and port development (1834–1839)

-In 1837, Tutuila’s chiefs and Captain Charles Bethune of H.M.S.
-Conway reached an agreement on Pago Pago’s first documented commercial port regulations, finalized on December 27 of that year.
+In 1837, Tutuila's chiefs and Captain Charles Bethune of H.M.S.
+Conway reached an agreement on Pago Pago's first documented commercial port regulations, finalized on December 27 of that year.

+Epidemics, succession, and social change (1839–1849)

 On May 9, 1838, the London Missionary Society established a church in Pago Pago.

 In 1839, the Samoan Islands experienced its first recorded epidemic, which resulted in the death of High Chief Mauga of Pago Pago.
 After his passing, Manuma assumed the title.
 After the death of his stepbrother Pomale, Manuma provoked controversy within the Christian community by eloping with Pomale's widow.
 As a result, the aiga deposed him from his position.
 Nevertheless, Manuma was later reinstated, and he presided as the Mauga of Pago Pago until his death in 1849.